ARE YOU GUILTY OF USING THIS FIVE-LETTER WORD WITH YOUR KIDS?

 Here’s the problem.

-CHILDREN AND PARENTS ARE NOT VISITORS IN EACH OTHER LIVES, THEY ARE FAMILY.
+CHILDREN AND CO-PARENTS ARE NOT VISITORS IN EACH OTHER LIVES, THEY ARE FAMILY.

 A divorce ends a marriage, not a family.
-All those needs children have before the split, will still be there after parents part.
-AND that includes feeling a sense of belonging and connectedness with each parent.
+All those needs children have before the split will still be there after co-parents part.
+AND that includes feeling a sense of belonging and connectedness.

 Regardless of how time is spent between the households, kids need to know that they still share a life with each of their parents and that they will continue to be a permanent fixture in their day-to-day lives.

 Through it all, I’ve been a relentless advocate of ditching outdated court-based language that diminishes the value of family.
-Terms like “visit,” “visitation” and “child custody” in my opinion are some of the worst offenders.
+Terms like “visit,” “visitation,” and “child custody,” in my opinion, are some of the worst offenders.
 And yet, they still get used all the time.
-Not just by lawyers and judges but also by parents and the professionals who are trying to help them.
+Not just by lawyers and judges but also by co-parents and the professionals who are trying to help them.

 It divides instead of unifies.

-When words like “visit,” “visitation” and “custody” get thrown into the mix, parents stop being viewed as equals.
-One parent gets to become the “real” parent who provides a “primary” home for children, while the other parent becomes a “visitor” and gets to take a backseat in kid’s lives.
+When words like “visit,” “visitation,” and “custody” get thrown into the mix, co-parents stop being viewed as equals.
+One co-parent gets to become the “real” parent who provides a “primary” home for children, while the other parent becomes a “visitor” and gets to take a backseat in kids’ lives.

-Those words however harmless they might seem also imply some pretty detrimental concepts.
-Like “better” parent vs. “not as good” parent, “important” vs. “not as important” or worse yet, “winner” vs. “loser.”
+Those words, however harmless they might seem, also imply some pretty detrimental concepts.
+Like “better” co-parent vs. “not as good” co-parent, “important” vs. “not as important,” or worse yet, “winner” vs. “loser.”

 Not surprisingly, parents placed in the “visitor” role often feel diminished and removed from their children’s lives.
-Most “visitor” parents feel discouraged, frustrated and discounted.
-To level the playing field, parents who feel like “visitors” may focus more on being the “fun” parent who doesn’t implement rules, structure or consequences.
+Most “visitor” co-parents feel discouraged, frustrated, and discounted.
+To level the playing field, co-parents who feel like “visitors” may focus more on being the “fun” co-parent who doesn’t implement rules, structure, or consequences.
 Instead, they make the most of their “visiting” time.

-When this happens, the tension between households ramps up pretty fast because the other parent gets saddled with always being the heavy.
-“Primary” parents, by default, become the ones who have to manage the bulk of child-rearing activities like enforcing rules, doing homework, setting consequences and tracking day-to-day life for kids.
-“Primary” parents often feel overwhelmed, resentful and unvalued.
+When this happens, the tension between households ramps up pretty fast because the other co-parent gets saddled with always being the heavy.
+“Primary” co-parents, by default, become the ones who have to manage the bulk of child-rearing activities like enforcing rules, doing homework, setting consequences, and tracking day-to-day life for kids.
+“Primary” co-parents often feel overwhelmed, resentful and devalued.

 It undermines a child’s sense of trust and belonging

-As mentioned before, when children feel like “visitors” in a parent’s life, time with that parent becomes incredibly precious.
-Kids may view their relationship with the “visitor” parent as fragile and fleeting.
+As mentioned before, when children feel like “visitors” in a co-parent’s life, time with that co-parent becomes incredibly precious.
+Kids may view their relationship with the “visitor” co-parent as fragile and fleeting.
 For this reason, they may be very reluctant to rock the boat and become a “perfectly” behaved kid in that household.

 In short, children don’t feel secure or have a sense of trust when a “visitation” mindset is in play.
-AND this creates a real problem for the “primary” parent who along with all the responsibility, may also get hit with all of the acting out.
+This understandably creates a real problem for the “primary” co-parent, who, along with all the responsibility, may also get hit with all of the acting out.

 Perhaps you can relate?

-However, it can also work the other direction too.
-Just like the Mom, I was coaching, when a parent goes along with a “visitor” mentality, kids can easily feel like outsiders looking in on a parent’s life.
-When this happens, children may start to detached or become more distant.
+However, it can also work in the other direction too.
+Just like the Mom I was coaching, when a parent goes along with a “visitor” mentality, kids can easily feel like outsiders looking in on a parent’s life.
+When this happens, children may start to detach or become more distant.
 From their point of view, “Why bother, I’m not really a part of this family anyway.”

-Often when a parent remarries or re-partners these feelings can quickly escalate especially, if there are other children who live in the household full-time.
-AND if you have a coparent who is fueling the flames, it may not take much for them to exploit those feelings and influence kids to reject you.
+Often when a parent remarries or re-partners, these feelings can quickly escalate, especially if there are other children who live in the household full-time.
+If you have a co-parent who is fueling the flames, it may not take much for them to exploit those feelings and influence kids to reject you.

 So what can you do to turn things around?